Life As an Electrical Drafter

 - Electrical Drafter

-Electrical Drafter Employment Estimates
+Electrical Drafter Job Outlook

 The states with the most job growth for Electrical Drafter are Nevada, Colorado, and Vermont.
 Watch out if you plan on working in Washington, Wyoming, or South Dakota.
 These states have the worst job growth for this type of profession.

-Electrical Drafter Salary
+Salary for an Electrical Drafter

 Electrical Drafters who work in District of Columbia, Washington, or Vermont, make the highest salaries.